Laci Kay Somers Sizzles In Revealing Black Lingerie

 “Please you are natural, and this is the best thing you have, [don’t] change this, [it] is not my intention to be rude,” asserted the Instagram user.

-As fans are aware, the social media influencer often uploads tantalizing posts, such as this one, on Instagram.
-Earlier this month, the stunner posted revealing bikini pictures, much to the delight of her dedicated followers.
-The photos show Laci posing on a beautiful beach, wearing a tiny, orange two-piece.
-That post has been liked over 300,000 times, since it was shared.
+Earlier this month, the stunner posted a slew of revealing bikini pictures, much to the delight of her dedicated followers.
+The photos show Laci posing on a beautiful beach, wearing a tiny orange two-piece.
+A teal bicycle makes an appearance in said snapshots, as does an idllyic, peaceful shoreline.
+That post has been liked over 300,000 times since it was shared.